 Kansas City Chiefs Coach Andy Reid Honors Late Son After Super Bowl Win

-Garrett Reid passed away in 2012 at the age of 29 from a drug overdose.

-Kansas City Chiefs head coach Andy Reid’s first Super Bowl victory is bittersweet.
+Kansas City Chiefs head coach Andy Reid’s first Super Bowl victory as a head coach is bittersweet.

 Reid’s son Garrett passed away from an accidental drug overdose in 2012 at the age of 29 when the elder Reid was the head coach of the Philadelphia Eagles.
 He was most definitely on his father’s mind after his team defeated the San Francisco 49ers on Sunday.